UltimateStarCoder/mark-db-demo/README.md

 - fill it out similar to the /client/Dockerfile I have
 ## backend
 1. initialize for databases
-`cd ../`
-`mkdir backend`
-`cd backend`
+`cd ../ && mkdir backend && cd backend`
 `npm init -y`
 `npm i express pg knex dotenv cors nodemon`
 `npx knex init`
 - open the knexfile.js, and change the content within `development:{}` to what I have, and add `require('dotenv').config()` to the beginning of the document.
 - It will have an error because `.env` doesn't exist yet, so lets create one with the DB_CONNECTION_STRING I referenced to. `touch .env` and fill it will what mine has
-- add the following line to package.json, to the beginning of `"scripts": {}` `"start": "knex migrate:rollback && knex migrate:latest && knex seed:run && node ./app/index.js",`
+- add the following line to package.json, to the beginning of `"scripts": {}` `"start": "knex migrate:rollback && knex migrate:latest && knex seed:run && nodemon ./app/index.js",`
 2. build the table migrator and seeder
 - make some tables to live on a database
 `npx knex migrate:make some_table_name`